metafacture/metafacture-documentation/Fix-User-Guide.md

 The path for a simple string-element is adressed by stating the element name: `a` For the fields with deeper structure you add a dot ‘.’.
 The path for elements in nested objects is stated by: `b.c` or `k.l.m.o`

-In an data set an element sometimes an element can have multiple instances.
+Sometimes an element can have multiple instances.
 Different data models solve this possibility differently.
-XML-Records can have all elements multiple times, element repition is possible and in many schemas (partly) allowed.
+In XML records element repetition is possible and (partly) allowed in many schemas.
 Repeatable elements also exist in JSON and YAML but are unusual.

 To point to a specific element you state the index number.
 To adress the value `repeatedField2` the path would be `f.2`` since the repeated field is handled as a list.
 Similarly you address the `listElement3` of the array/list by `g[].3`.
 The brackets are an array indicator created by the flux command decode-yaml.
 It helps to interpret an element as array even if the list has only on value.